tudorpintea999/zkEVM1/docs/efficient_gas_calculation_algorithm.md

 3. Stack height change.

-   This is difference of the stack height before and after the instruction execution.
+   This is the difference of the stack height before and after the instruction execution.
 Can be negative if the instruction pops more items than pushes.

 Examples: